-My earliest theatrical training came in 1970/71 from physical theatre artist Keith Berger (protege of Paul J. Curtis, American Mime Theatre, NYC) and at the Lee Strasborg Institute in Hollywood (1971-72; method acting with Peggy Feury).
+My earliest theatrical training came in 1970/71 from physical theatre artist Keith Berger (protege of Paul J. Curtis, American Mime Theatre, NYC) and at the Lee Strasborg Institute (1971-72; method acting with Peggy Feury in Hollywood).
+From 1972 to 1982, I taught mime theatre and performed a series of solo & group mime pieces.
+In 1976, I participated in a series of paratheatrical experiments directed by David Rosenbloom who was inspired by Polish theatre visionary, Jerzy Grotowski (1933-1999).
 Between 1975 and 2005, I wrote, produced and directed numerous original works of theatre and/or paratheatre (see Production History section below).
-Between 1976 and 1978, I participated in a series of paratheatrical experiments directed by composer/painter David Rosenbloom who was inspired by the paratheatre work of the late Polish visionary, Jerzy Grotowski (1933-1999).

 THE GENESIS OF A PARATHEATRE MEDIUM

-In 1977, I began to develop my own paratheatre medium combining principles and techniques of physical theatre, dance, Zazen meditation, and voice/song to access the internal landscape within an asocial setting.
-Over the next thirty-plus years and three cities (Berkeley CA, Boulder CO, and Seattle WA), I worked with hundreds of individuals from all walks of life, each bringing their own unique influences to this medium.
-Though I call this ongoing group work "Paratheatre", I have no ambitions or pretense for emulating or replicating anything "Grotowski" or "Brook" or "Artaud".
+In 1977, I started developing my own paratheatre medium combining principles and techniques of physical theatre, dance, Zazen meditation, and voice/song to access the internal landscape within an asocial setting.
+Over the next thirty-plus years and three cities (Berkeley CA, Boulder CO, and Seattle WA), I worked with hundreds of individuals from all walks of life.
+Though I call this ongoing group work "paratheatrical research", I have no ambitions or pretense for emulating or replicating anything "Grotowski" or "Brook" or "Artaud".
 It is enough to continue learning from my own experiments and their bounty of new mistakes, corrections and insights.

 PRIVACY, WILDERNESS, & FALLOW PERIODS

-Most of our ongoing work occurs in privacy (no audits or audience allowed) at the Paratheatrical ReSearch workspace in Berkeley with occasional sojourns to wilderness settings.
-If and when this private work develops into something worth sharing, I begin structuring a performance vehicle with the participants.
+Most of my ongoing group work occurs in privacy (no audits or audience) at the Paratheatrical ReSearch workspace in Berkeley with occasional sojourns to wilderness settings.
+If and when this private work develops into something worth sharing, I begin structuring a performance vehicle in collaboration with the participants.
 Advancement in this medium necessitates fallow periods -- usually four to eight weeks between Labs -- where no paratheatre work occurs and when the lingering consequences of this dynamic process can find integration in daily life.

 No established theatre company or tribal entity exists, nor are we a social group or a "cult" (and I am no "guru").
-In addition to the many who participate in tjhe short-term, a core group of individuals also come and go according to our own needs for working together on the next ritual lab, theatrical performance, or film/video project.
+In addition to the many who participate in short-term labs, a core group of individuals come and go according to their own needs for working together in the next ritual lab, theatrical performance, or film/video project.
 Though no formal paratheatre dogma exists, the core values of integrity and autonomy define the ethos of this medium.
 Our overall purpose is to provide a safe space for developing individual talents and skills, within an asocial group ritual dynamic, towards greater access and expression of the internal landscape.

 DOCUMENTATION, PUBLIC EVENTS, FILM PRODUCTION

 Over three decades of non-performance oriented ritual labs, certain themes and directions have developed into public events, lectures, demonstrations, video screenings and public performance rituals (also see Production History section below).
-The techniques, principles, and rituals applied in this work are also documented in my workbook, "Towards an Archeology of the Soul" and in four video documents (clips can be seen here).
-An audio CD, Songs as Vehicles (2005; 43 min.) documented the 2004 Song As Vehicle lab.
+The techniques, principles, and rituals applied in this work are also documented in my workbook, "Towards an Archeology of the Soul" and in four video documents (video clips can be watched here).
+An audio CD, Songs as Vehicles (2005; 43 min.) was produced as a record of the 2004 Song As Vehicle lab.

 In 1996 singer/composer Sylvi Alli and I established Vertical Pool Productions as a ParaTheatrical ReSearch affiliate to serve our ongoing artistic collaborations in video, film, and music production.
 Since 2000, paratheatrical processes have inspired and informed the music, story, and characters of six feature-length art films: Tragos (2000), Under a Shipwrecked Moon (2003), The Greater Circulation (2005), The Invisible Forest (2008) To Dream of Falling Upwards (2011) and Flamingos (2012).